Posts filed under 'MTV'

 So, when you cross show business with politics, what do you get?
 Not The West Wing (we should be so lucky).
 We get reality TV contestants running for Congress.
 Although, generally, they’re hotter than your average Mark Souder (it’s okay to make fun of him — he’s awful).

-yul.jpgThe latest person to throw their hat in the ring is Survivor winner Yul Kwon, who may run for a Congressional seat in California.
+yul.jpgThe latest person to throw their hat in the ring is Survivor winner Yul Kwon, .
 Yul, who won the Race War season of Survivor, is also known as one of the smartest, nicest and most likable people to ever win the show.
 That’s saying a lot, given that it’s so easy to have your character flaws exploited on that show.
 But he’s not only smart, but decent — a real rarity.
 He’s also hot, but that’s neither here nor there.

 This seems like a good opportunity to do a brief survey of reality TV stars who have launched bids for political office.
 Here goes: